Josef Matoušek (athlete)

-Josef Matoušek (7 September 1928 – 11 May 2019) was a Czechoslovak track and field athlete known primarily for the hammer throw.
+Josef Matoušek (7 September 1928 – 11 May 2019) was a Czech track and field athlete known primarily for the hammer throw.

 Life and career

 He was born in Žampach in Czechoslovakia.
-He represented his native country at the Athletics at the 1964 Summer Olympics finishing ninth.
+He represented Czechoslovakia at the Athletics at the 1964 Summer Olympics finishing ninth.
 At the time he made it to the Olympics, he was 36 years old.
 A year before the Olympics, he threw his personal best of 68.78 m, and later that season after his 35th birthday he threw 66.82 m which became the Masters M35 world record.
 Had he been able to put together another 68 meter throw in the Olympics it would have made a bronze medal.
 He also competed at the 1962 European Athletics Championships.
 He died in his home in the village of Častolovice.